 Which metrics are not KPIs?

 On average, the metrics that can take a backseat are pageviews per user, click-through rate, bounce rate, and the average time a user spends on-site.
-Basically all metrics that are not money.
+Basically all metrics that don’t directly involve money.
 Is it better that someone spends more time per visit on our site, or less?
 Impossible to say.
 Is it better if someone spends more money on our site or less?
-No question.
+No question the answer is yes.

 Other micro conversions include visiting the checkout page, adding a product to the cart, the number of pages visited, and several others.
 These may indicate interest, but don’t help you persuade the user to click “purchase.”